mps-youtube/pafy/README.md

 ====

 Python API for YouTube

-ddby nagev
+by nagev

 Features:
 ---------

  - Retreive metadata such as viewcount, duration, rating, author, thumbnail, keywords
- - Download video at required resolution / format / filesize
+ - Download video at requested resolution / format / filesize
  - Retrieve the URL to stream the video in a player such as vlc or mplayer
- - Retrieve all availabe resolutions and formats for a YouTube video
+ - Select highest quality stream for download or streaming
  - Works with age-restricted videos and non-embeddable videos
  - Small, standalone, single importable module file.
- - Select best quality stream for download
  - Works with Python 2.7 and 3.x
  - No dependencies
  - Command line tool (ytdl) for downloading directly from the command line